ShoshBeer/talking-circles/README.md

 ## About

 This is a game to be played with two or more people to help practise crucial language fluency skills.
+Players will take turns speaking to communicate a secret word to the other player(s).
 Specifically:
  - Verbal skills are developed by forming sentences and communicating ideas.
  - Listening comprehension is utilized to understand the clues and solve the word.
  - Vocabulary is increased by using new words creatively, which helps cement them in long-term memory.

-*Note: The words have not been filtered at this time.
-There may be offensive and inappropriate words until the next update is released.*
+*Note: Vulgar, derogatory, and offensive words have been filtered out.
+However, it is still possbile to encounter inappropriate words.
+If you do, please open an issue and include the word you encountered and the language.*

 ## Supported Languages